-Only 28,6% of the capital budget for the medium term will be financed from own sources.
-The rest of the capital budget will be financed from external loans (1,4%) and grant funding (70,0%).
+Only 11% of the capital budget for the medium term will be financed from own sources.
+The rest of the capital budget will be financed from grant funding (89%).

 Only funded capital projects are included in the capital budget.
-The only major project not executed in the past was the bulk raw water provision in Tulbagh as the Department of Water affairs failed to pay over the funding, although the project is included in the relevant Division of Revenue Act.
+The only major project not executed in the past was the bulk raw water provision in Tulbagh due to no responsive bids being received during 2019-20 financial year.